 Do you love this post and want more?
 Go to my homepage and subscribe to get updates delivered right to your inbox!

-- 2 flax eggs (2 TBS ground flaxseed + 6 TBS filtered water)
+- 2 flax eggs (2 TBSP ground flaxseed + 6 TBSP filtered water)

-- 1 cup beet purée (~1 small bunch beets, steamed, peeled, and pureed)
+- 1 cup beet purée (1 package Love Beets, puréed OR ~1 small bunch beets, steamed, peeled, and puréed*)

-- If you haven't already prepared your beet purée, do this first*.
+- If you haven’t already prepared the beet purée, do this first!*

-- Prepare your flax egg by adding the ground flax meal and filtered water to a bowl and allow to gel for 5 minutes.
+- Prepare the flax egg by adding the ground flax meal and filtered water to a bowl and allow to gel for 5 minutes.

-- Add all remaining ingredients to the bowl except the chocolate chips and stir to combine.
+- Add all of the remaining ingredients to the bowl except the chocolate chips and stir to combine.